slaker222/Steamlator_proot/README.md

 	<img src="logo.png" width="376" height="128" alt="Winlator Logo" />
 </p>

-# Winlator
+# Steamlator

+🏗 Based on Winlator Just Bionic 1.5.2

+Steam is already built into the APK – when you launch the container, the Steam launcher will open automatically.
+Uses special launch arguments for maximum compatibility.
+Verified: Steam works on devices with Helio G99 and Snapdragon 665 (if your processor is more powerful, it will obviously work too).

-Winlator is an Android application that lets you to run Windows (x86_64) applications with Wine and Box86/Box64.
+Winlator is an Android application that lets you to run Windows (x86_64) applications with Proton and Box86/Box64.

 # Installation

-1. Download and install the APK (Winlator_10.1.apk) from [GitHub Releases](https://github.com/brunodev85/winlator/releases)
+1. Download and install the APK (Steamlator 1.5.2) from [GitHub Releases](https://github.com/slaker222/steamlator/releases)
 2. Launch the app and wait for the installation process to finish

 ----